ndhoang123/ITKowledge/OAuth2/README.md

 |         |                                  |               |
 +---------+                                  +---------------+
 ```
-- The flow illustrated in Figure 6 includes the following steps:
+- The flow illustrated in the above includes the following steps:

    (A)  The client authenticates with the authorization server and requests an access token from the token endpoint.